Adiabene: Location

-In Kiddushin 72a the Biblical Habor is identified with Adiabene, but in Yerushalmi Megillah i.
+In Kiddushin 72a the Biblical Habor is identified with Adiabene, but in Jerusalem Talmud, Megillah i.
 71b with Riphath.
-In the Targum to Jeremiah li.
+In the Targum Jonathan on Jeremiah li.
 27, Ararat, Minni, and Ashkenaz are paraphrased by Kordu, Harmini, and Hadayab, i.e., Corduene, Armenia, and Adiabene; while in Ezekiel xxvii.
-23 Harran, Caneh, and Eden are interpreted by the Aramaic translator as "Harwan, Nisibis, and Adiabene."
+23 Harran, Caneh, and Eden are interpreted by the Jewish Babylonian Aramaic translator as "Harwan, Nisibis, and Adiabene."

 Population

 Adiabene had a mixed population of Assyrians, Arabs, Arameans, Greeks, and Iranians.
 Adiabene was a major-speaking Syriac language kingdom.
 According to Pliny, four tribes inhabited the region of Adiabene: Orontes, Alani, Azones and Silices.
 The account of Josephus' Antiquities of the Jews shows that there was a substantial Jewish population in the kingdom.
 The difficult mixing of cultures can be seen in the story of the martyrdom of Mahanuš, a prominent Iranian Zoroastrian who converted to Christianity.
 In later times Adiabene became an archbishopric, with the seat of the metropolitan at Arbela.

-Based on names of the Adiabenian rulers, Ernst Herzfeld suggested a Saka/Scythian origin for the royal house of the kingdom; however, later progress in Iranian linguistic studies showed that these names were common west middle Iranian names.
+Based on names of the Adiabenian rulers, Ernst Herzfeld suggested a Sakan or Scythian origin for the royal house of the kingdom; however, later progress in Iranian linguistic studies showed that these names were common west middle Iranian names.
 It has been suggested that the royal house of Adiabene, after fleeing Trajan's invasion, established the later Amatuni dynasty which ruled the area between the lakes Urmia and Van.

-Adiabene was a district in Mesopotamia between upper and lower Zab and was a part of the Neo Assyrian Empire and inhabited by Assyrians even after the fall of Nineveh.
-It was an integral part of Achaemenid Assyria (Athura) and Sasanian Assyria (Assuristan).
+Adiabene was a district in Mesopotamia between upper and lower Zab and was a part of the Neo-Assyrian Empire and inhabited by Assyrians even after the fall of Nineveh.
+It was an integral part of Asoristan (Achaemenid and Sasanian Assyria).
 The region was later made a part of the Roman province of Assyria after the invasion by Trajan in 116.

 According to Patricia Crone and Michael Cook, when the heartland of Assyria was back into focus in early Christianity (during the Parthian era and about six centuries after the fall of the Assyrian Empire), "it was with an Assyrian, not a Persian let alone Greek, self-identification: the temple of Ashur was restored, the city was rebuilt, and an Assyrian successor state that returned in the shape of the client kingdom of Adiabene."
 The Jewish historian Flavius Josephus states that the inhabitants of Adiabene were Assyrians.

-(For subsequent history, see Erbil; Assyrian people, Roman Empire, Iraq).
+Through an examination of Syriac source work, it can be seen that the population of Adiabene was Syriac speaking and of local Assyrian origin.
+Despite this, Adiabene's elites were integrated with values of Zoroastrian social life through Sasanian culture.
+It can be assumed that many local Semitic cults succumbed to state supported Zoroastrianism during this period.
+This development can be seen Legend of Mar Qardagh, where the main protagonist is portrayed as being of Assyrian royal descent, yet a follower of the Zoroastrian faith prior to his conversion to Christianity.